tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Working: 230303 on better security on wp-includes:)
 - Updated: 230302 .htaccess1 small errrors! fixed
 - Updated: 230227, htaccess1 - A small error! fixed
 - No changes in 230227 .htacces -wp-admin, works very well on all my blogs!